- What is Google Drive backup?

 - Encrypted keys

-No, Google Vault doesn’t back up Google Drive; however, it can retain Google Drive files of active and suspended users.
-Click here to know more about the differences between Google Vault and a permanent backup solution.
+No, Google Vault doesn’t back up Google Drive.
+It is an information governance and eDiscovery tool for Google Workspace users.
+While it can retain, hold, search, and export data, it should not be used as a backup alternative.
+Click here to learn more about the differences between Google Vault and a permanent backup solution.

-3) Can I back up my phone to Google Drive?
+3) Can I download my entire Google Drive?